intel/edge-developer-kit-reference-scripts/usecases/ai/rag-toolkit/README.md

-# LLM RAG Toolkit
+# LLM Deployment Toolkit
-The RAG Toolkit is a sophisticated Language Model (LLM) application designed to leverage the power of Intel CPUs and GPUs.
+The Deployment Toolkit is a sophisticated Language Model (LLM) application designed to leverage the power of Intel CPUs and GPUs.
 It features Retrieval Augmented Generation (RAG), a cutting-edge technology that enhances the model's ability to generate accurate and contextually relevant responses by integrating external information retrieval mechanisms.

 ![LLM On Edge](./assets/ui.gif)